umalabs/authorization-enhanced-mail-system/README.md

 &emsp;The Correlated Authorization [1] trust framework brings a web-based data storage and a new data exchange mechanism into the email ecosystem that predestines the proposed system to become more than a bare messaging tool.
 The following are potential future R&D areas:

 * Consider a consent mechanism design.
-* Design an attachment versioning mechanism.
+* Design an attachment version management system.

 &emsp;A prototype implementation of the proposed solution would be interesting to build, which would serve as a proof of concept.